sneha-k/sneha-k.github.io/index.md

 The purpose of this blog is to capture my learnings from **ST 558 : Statistics for Data Science**.
 This coursework is an elective in my Master of Statistics program.

+## About the Blog
+ST 558 walks through methods for reading, manipulating, and combining data sources including databases.
+Custom functions, visualizations, and summaries.
+It deals with common analyses done by data scientists and discusses methods for communicating results including dashboards.
+The libraries that we will explore in R Programming inclide but are not limited to, `dplyr`, `dbplyr`, `ggplot2`, `knitr`, and `shiny`.

 ## Blog Schedule

 The primary purpose of this blog is to capture the blog submissions for the coursework.
 The schedule for it is as such :